VickySun93/cs307/Apache Setup README.txt

-For our project, we have run into a few snags using the most updated version of Apache, so we have reverted a version that we know is stable.
+For our project, we have run into a few snags using the most updated version of Apache, so we have reverted to a version that we know is stable.
 This version is 2.2.17.
 In order to get this on your CS directory, follow the directions in this readme.

 1.SSH(Putty or Cyberduck or WinSCP or whatever) into data.cs.purdue.edu